-Project work is a part of the syllabus of most of the programmes offered by the college.
-The guidelines for doing projects are as follows:
+- 2.8.6 Project: Project work is a part of the syllabus of most of the programmes offered by the college.
+The guidelines for doing projects are as follows: - i.

-- i.
 Project work shall be completed by working outside the regular teaching hours. - ii.
 Project work shall be carried out under the supervision of a teacher in the concerned department or an external supervisor. - iii.
-A candidate may, however, in certain cases be permitted to work on the project in an industrial / Research Organization/ Institute on the recommendation of the Supervisor.

-- iv.
-There should be an internal assessment and external assessment for the project work in the ratio 1:1 - v.
-The external evaluation of the project work consists of valuation of the dissertation (project report) followed by presentation of the work and viva voce. - vi.
-The mark and credit with grade awarded for the program project should be entered in the grade card issued by the college.
+A candidate may, however, in certain cases be permitted to work on the project in an industrial / Research Organization/ Institute on the recommendation of the Supervisor. - iv.
+There should be an internal assessment and external assessment for the project work in the ratio 1:3 - v.
+The external evaluation of the project work consists of valuation of the dissertation

+(project report) followed by presentation of the work and viva voce.